Japan Self-Defense Forces: Structure

-The Prime Minister is the commander-in-chief of the Japan Self-Defense Forces.
-Military authority runs from the Prime Minister to the cabinet-level Minister of Defense of the Japanese Ministry of Defense.
+The prime minister is the commander-in-chief of the Japan Self-Defense Forces.
+Military authority runs from the prime minister to the cabinet-level minister of defense of the Japanese Ministry of Defense.
+(Note: Previously, the director-general of the Defense Agency (防衛庁, Bōei-chō) reported to the Prime Minister.
+The Defense Agency ceased to exist with the establishment of the cabinet-level Ministry of Defense in 2007.)

-The Prime Minister and Minister of Defense are advised by the Chief of Staff, Joint Staff (統合幕僚長, Tōgō Bakuryō-chō) (currently Yoshihide Yoshida, 吉田圭秀), who heads the Joint Staff (統合幕僚監部, Tōgō Bakuryō Kanbu).
-The Joint Staff includes a Senior Enlisted Advisor to the Chief of Staff, Joint Staff, the Vice Chief of Staff, Joint Staff (currently Yutaka Masuko), an Administrative Vice Chief of Staff, as well as many departments and special staffs.
-Each service branch is headed by their respective Chiefs of Staff; the Chief of Staff of the Japan Ground Self-Defense Force (JGSDF) (currently Gorō Yuasa), the Japan Maritime Self-Defense Force (JMSDF) (currently Hiroshi Yamamura), and the Japan Air Self-Defense Force (JASDF) (currently Yoshinari Marumo).
+The Prime Minister and Minister of Defense are advised by the chief of staff, Joint Staff (統合幕僚長, Tōgō Bakuryō-chō), who heads the Joint Staff (統合幕僚監部, Tōgō Bakuryō Kanbu).
+The Joint Staff includes a Senior Enlisted Advisor to the Chief of Staff, Joint Staff, the Vice Chief of Staff, Joint Staff, an Administrative Vice Chief of Staff, as well as a number of departments and special staff offices.
+Each service branch is headed by its respective Chief of Staff: the Chief of Staff of the Japan Ground Self-Defense Force (JGSDF), the Japan Maritime Self-Defense Force (JMSDF), and the Japan Air Self-Defense Force (JASDF).

-The Chief of Staff, Joint Staff, a four star Admiral or General, is the highest-ranking military officer in the Japan Self-Defense Forces, and is the head of the Operational Authority over the Japan Self-Defense Forces, executing orders of the Minister of Defense with directions from the Prime Minister.
-The Chief of Staff, Joint Staff supervises the service branches operations, and would assume command in the event of a war, but his or her powers are limited to policy formation and defense coordination during peacetime.
+The Chief of Staff, Joint Staff, a four-star Admiral or General, is the highest-ranking military officer of the Japan Self-Defense Forces and serves as the principal military adviser to the Prime Minister and the Minister of Defense.
+Until 2025, the Chief of Staff also exercised operational command authority over the Self-Defense Forces, executing the orders of the Minister of Defense under the direction of the Prime Minister.

+In 2025, the Joint Operations Command was established under a four-star Commander, JSDF Joint Operations Command, (ja) and operational command authority was transferred to that office.
+The Chief of Staff, Joint Staff remains the senior uniformed officer and continues to serve in an advisory capacity to the civilian leadership.

-The chain of Operational Authority runs from the Chief of Staff, Joint Staff to the Commanders of the several Operational Commands.
-Each service branches Chiefs of Staff (JGSDF, JMSDF, JASDF) have administrative control over their own services.
+The chain of operational command now runs from the Minister of Defense to the Commander, JSDF Joint Operations Command and thence to the commanders of the respective operational commands.
+The Chiefs of Staff of the JGSDF, JMSDF, and JASDF retain administrative control over their respective services.